WANG-lp/comp5211-WinogradSchemaChallenge/README.md

 $ bash ./run_project.sh ./datasets/WSCollection.xml
 ```

-The results will print on screen and also been store to `./scripts/output/answer-output.txt`
+The results will been printed on screen and also been stored to `./scripts/output/answer-output.txt`